prthiaga/mcrouter-wiki/mcrouter-configuration.md

 ###What is a mcrouter config?

-Mcrouter config files specify where mcrouter route requests and how they should be routed A mcrouter config is a JSON file with some extensions:
+Mcrouter config files specify where and how mcrouter should route requests.

+A mcrouter config is JSON with some extensions:

-* Comments are allowed (both `/* */` and `\\`)
+* C++-style comments are allowed (both `/* */` and `\\`)
-* Macros are allowed (see [JSONM](JSON.md))
+* Macros are supported (see [JSONM](JSON.md))

-Configuration object contains two properties: `pools` (optional), and `routes` or `route`.
+The configuration object contains two properties: `pools` (optional), and `routes` or `route`.

-`pools` specifies destination addresses for mcrouter requests, (memcached hosts or other mcrouter instances).
+`pools` specifies groups of destination addresses for mcrouter requests, i.e. memcached hosts or other mcrouter instances.
-`routes` (or `route`) specifies special handling (e.g, failover rules, address prefix handling).
+`routes` (or `route`) specifies special handling (e.g, failover rules, key prefix handling).
 Mcrouter supports dynamic reconfiguration so  you don't need to restart mcrouter to apply config changes.

 ###Quick examples